arbipher/arbipher.github.io/index.md

 ## # Shiwei Weng 翁士伟

 I am a fifth-year Ph.D. student in the Department of Computer Science at Johns Hopkins University.
 My advisor is [Dr. Scott Smith](https://www.cs.jhu.edu/~scott/) and I am a member of [The Programming Languages Laboratory](http://pl.cs.jhu.edu/).
-I got my joint bachelor's degree from Fudan University and University College Dublin in 2013 and master degree from JHU in 2018.
+I got my joint bachelor's degree from Fudan University and University College Dublin in 2013 and master's degree from JHU in 2018.
 My one-page CV is [here](/assets/pdf/CV_shiwei_weng_JHU_year4_PhD.pdf) (updated Aug 2021).

 My research interests span several aspects of programming languages.
 I believe programming languages can provide solutions to problems in other areas of computer science.
 I am active in our lab's weekly [seminar](https://pl.cs.jhu.edu/seminars/fall-2020/) and happy to [chat]({{ site.baseurl }}{% link contact.md %}) about them.

 <!-- ~~**I am looking forward to summer internship 2020 (functional languages esp.
 OCaml preferred but all is fine). <a href="mailto:wengshiwei@jhu.edu">Email me</a> wengshiwei@jhu.edu**~~ -->